 In addition to this challenge of improving attendance and access, we face an even tougher problem ahead: ensuring that children are learning while they’re in school.
 The sad truth is that most education systems are not serving the poorest children well.
 This is a tragic failure of our educational aspirations for the world’s youth.

 |Recent data releases suggests that capital good orders from developing countries appear to be holding firm, despite heightened uncertainty in the global economy.
 Sovereign bond spreads for emerging markets have narrowed recently, amid bolder attempts to address the eurozone debt crisis.
-While the decline in spreads is welcome, their sensitivity to events in Europe is worrisome.
-Recent data revisions point to higher grain stocks than previously estimated, nevertheless stocks remain low.|
+While the decline in spreads is welcome, their sensitivity to events in Europe is worrisome.|